SternDan/Mpox_Multiplex_Assay/README.md

 "Differentiation between mpox infection and MVA immunization by a novel machine learning-supported serological multiplex assay" by Surtees et al.

+## Installation and usage
+Install R (version 4.3.0) and R Studio (2023-06-2).
+Install all necessary packages, which are listed in each R script before running the scripts.
+All necessary data files (input and output) are contained within the different folders, except where stated differently.
+Some input and meta files were removed due to data protections, others were removed due to size restrictions.
+If needed, these files can be made available confidentaly, after contact.
+Please read the descriptions below to learn about potential dependencies between different scripts.

 ## 0 Analyse Coupling
 Raw data files in the "input" folder and R script `analyseCoupling_final.R` containing measurements for the reactivity of orthopoxvirus-specific antigens against different mono- and polyclonal but monospecific antibodies (a) or vaccinia immune globulin (VIG) against different coupling batches (b).